Mongolian People's Army: Army ranks and uniform

 On 28 April 1944, the Council of Ministers promoted the 11 officers to the rank of general, a rank that was never crossed before up until then.
 This date has been remembered as “Mongolian Generals' Day”.
-The highest military ranks in the MPA army general, but in 2006 the Law on the Legal Status of Military Servicemen was amended to make it more developed to a Western model.
+The highest military ranks in the People's Army is army general, but in 2006 the Law on the Legal Status of Military Servicemen was amended to make it more developed to a Western model.